federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 ##### BC_GEOWAREHOUSE_URL_BUILDER

+The URL links for BC Data located in the BC Geowarehouse are not readily available from the BC API.
+This transformer recreates the BC Geowarehouse URL format by concatenting several available attributes with hardcoded values.
+The results are achieved by performing the following tasks:

+- AttributeExposer exposes the attributes required by this transformer.
+- AttributeRenamer renames  'id' attribute to '_uuid' to avoid being overwritten by resources{}.id after this list attribute is exploded.
+Dataset is split into two datastreams at the output port.
+  - Data stream 1 separates resources{} list attributes from all other attributes.
+    - Renames 'name' attribute to 'service_name' to avoid being overwritten by resources{}.name after this list attribute is exploded.
+	- AttributeKeeper retains 'service_name' '_uuid' and 'resources{}' attributes and discards all others.
+	- LIST_EXPLODER explodes resources{} list attributes to non-list attributes.
+	- AttributeExposer exposes required exploded attributes.
+	- Tester tests 'name' attribute for BC Geowarehouse Custom Download.
+	- AttributeCreator recreates resources{}.url attribute at extracted _element_index position from concatenated values.
+	- AttributeRemover removes out-of-scope attributes.
+	- Data stream is sent to the Supplier port of the FeatureMerger.
+  - Data stream 2 is sent to the Requestor port of the FeatureMerger.
+- FeatureMerger merges data streams on _uuid attribute.
+- AttributeRenamer renames '_uuid' attribute back to 'id'.

 ##### BC_RESOURCE_NAME_CORRECTION

+This transformer sets the value of the resources{}.name attribute with the resources{}.description value when missing.
+For all WMS services, it performs a getCapabilities to extract the Layer.Title and overwrites the resources{}.name value with Layer.Title.
+The results are achieved by performing the following tasks:

+- AttributeExposer exposes all attributes required by the transformer.
+- PythonCaller executes a Python script that sets the value of the resources{}.name attribute with the resources{}.description value when missing.
+- UUIDGenerator creates a temporary unique ID to rejoin data streams after processing.
+The data stream is split into two at the Output port.
+  - Data stream 1 ListExploder explodes the resources{} list.
+    - The exploded format attribute tests for 'wms' value.
+	- HTTPCaller uses the url attribute to perform GetCapabilities request on the data set.
+	- XMLFlattener extracts Layer.Title attribute from the XML response.
+	- Layer.Title attribute is exposed by AttributeExposer.
+	- AttributeKeeper retains required attributes only.
+	- AttributeCreator overwrites resources{}.name attribute with wms layer name retrieved from getCapabilities query.
+	- AttributeRemove removes out-of-scope attributes, retaining only resources{}.name and the unique id.
+	- Data stream 1 sent to Supplier port of FeatureMerger.
+  - Data stream 2 sent to Requestor port of FeatureMerger.
+- FeatureMerger merges resources{}.name attribute with datasets joined on unique id.
+- Unique id is removed.

 ##### BC_UPDATE_PRETRANSLATE

 This custom transformer is the first stage of scheduled extraction of new or updated data from the BC Data API, and inserting to the CSW.
 It also identifies obsolete records for removal from the CSW.
 It is intended to run as a component of the 'BC_UPDATE' workspace.